TimMisiak/timmisiak.github.io/content/posts/useless-x86-trivia.md

 What can complicate things is the fact that usermode code doesn't have access to the CPU configuration that determines the base address of the FS or GS segments.
 So if you want to know what flat address corresponds to ```GS:0x12345678```, there's no way to determine that directly unless the OS has a way of querying this information.
 On Windows, these registers are used for referring to the TEB (Thread Execution Block), and these structures conveniently have a "self" pointer with a flat address to the start of the structure, which also happens to be the base of the segment.

 In 32-bit processes, the TEB is located using ```FS```.
-We can see how the OS does this by looking at the definition of the GetLastError function, which simply accesses a field out of the TEB.
+We can see how the OS does this by looking at the disassembly of the GetLastError function, which simply accesses a field out of the TEB.

 ```
 0:000> u kernelbase!GetLastError